Sands End Arts & Community Centre

 - Date: 2017 - 2020

 We have designed a creative Arts and Community Centre for Hammersmith & Fulham Council.
-The centre will provide spaces for art exhibitions and community events with an ancillary café and children’s day nursery.
+The centre provides spaces for art exhibitions and community events with an ancillary café and children’s day nursery.

 “A meeting place, a hub of activity across languages, cultures and economic background, a venue for creative expression, a flexible space which encourages the community to be flexible in its use.
 Perhaps most importantly, it will be what the broader Sands End community want it to be; today and for decades to come.”